loopingz/webda.io/docs/pages/Concepts.md

 ## Application

-This is your whole application including the `package.json` and the `webda.config.json`, so it is a group of `Services` and `Modules` defining your global application
+This is your whole application including the `package.json` and the `webda.config.json`, so it is a group of `Services` and `Modules` defining your global application.

 ## Modules